 Ronald McDonald House Charities, Inc. ("RMHC Global"), a separately registered nonprofit organization, ensures delivery of the mission across the globe.
 As a center of excellence, RMHC Global builds and sustains a robust infrastructure of support to the network of Chapters, including operations, licensing and compliance, finance, risk management, communications, marketing and development.
 The Organization receives 75% of net revenues from all national fundraising efforts facilitated by RMHC Global, as defined by the license agreement.
-During the years ended December 31, 2022 and 2021, the Organization received \$72,227 and \$58,535, respectively, from these revenue streams.
+During the years ended December 31, 2023 and 2022, the Organization received \$210,305 and \$72,227, respectively, from these revenue streams.

 The Board of Directors also contributes to RMHCC.
-The value of their cash contributions, including sponsorships, for the year ended December 31, 2022 and 2021 were \$319,014 and \$134,863, respectively.
-In-kind contributions received from the Board of Directors for the year ended December 21, 2022 and 2021 were \$37,454 and \$58,808, respectively.
-Unconditional promises to give due from board members at December 31, 2022 and 2021 were \$557,942 and \$636,067.
+The value of their cash contributions, including sponsorships, for the year ended December 31, 2023 and 2022 were \$630,946 and \$319,014, respectively.
+In-kind contributions received from the Board of Directors for the years ended December 31, 2023 and 2022 were \$33,019 and \$37,454, respectively.
+Unconditional promises to give due from board members at December 31, 2023 and 2022 were \$618,157 and \$557,942, respectively.

-NOTE 22 CONCENTRATIONS, COMMITMENTS, AND UNCERTAINTIES
+NOTE 19 CONCENTRATIONS, COMMITMENTS, AND UNCERTAINTIES